-Thea started her career in industrial engineering with Iscor, and moved to local, provincial and national government.
+Thea Aboud started her career in industrial engineering with Iscor, and moved to local, provincial and national government.
 She branched out into accounting, procurement and human resources and, after 17 years, decided to work for herself.
 She started Shacabanga Consulting, working as a strategist and capacity-building advisor and, in co-operation with New Horizons, facilitated Business Implementation Plans for local, provincial and national government, non-profit organisations and the private sector in South Africa and other African countries.

 In a complete turn-around, Thea then ran a successful take-away / bakery / general dealer in the Eastern Cape, before she returned to Johannesburg in 2010 to set up the Writers Guild of South Africa, which she still runs as Executive Officer in conjunction with the WGSA Council.
 Among her other clients are the Documentary Filmmakers’ Association, the South African Screen Federation, Sisters Working in Film and Television, the Southern African Freelancers’ Association and the South African Science Journalists’ Association.